How to Trade Using the Average True Range Indicator

 As you can see from the above chart example of Apple, the average true range moves lockstep with the price action shifts from highs to lows.

 The one key differential for the average true range is that the indicator will experience extreme highs and lows based on the volatility independent of price direction.
 Remember, the ATR is an absolute value, so you can have a high ATR while the stock price is plummeting.

 How to Use the Average True Range Indicator

 The average true range indicator is a volatility measure of a stock's performance.
 Below are the key ways traders use the indicator:

 One of the greatest challenges for new traders is avoiding drawdowns on their account.
 Drawdowns are what kills a trader's ability to consistently earn over the long haul and creates enormous emotional pain and turmoil.

 Drawdowns are a result of two factors: (1) over-leverage and (2) extremely volatile stocks.
 One could argue that if you get number 1 right, the volatility is irrelevant; however, these two elements are not always mutually exclusive.

 Early on in my trading career, I would have the standard rule of I only want to use "x" amount of dollars or risk "x" amount of dollars per trade.
 The challenge I would face after entering the position is that the stock would move wildly in one direction or another in ways that I either did not anticipate or were not accustomed.

-I quickly realized that I needed a common method for not only identifying great setups but also a way to rate a stock's volatility.
+I quickly realized I needed a method for identifying great setups and a stock's volatility.

 To this aim, I began researching the average true range indicator.